BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

     69049   The Other Side  2018  Drama       709947    ["John Dale"]   Robert Random

-The result we're interested, the actors in "Wonder Woman" comes from searching the rows in the final intermediate table for those whose title matches "wonder woman".
+To obtain the results we're interested in, sqlite searches the rows in the final intermediate table for those whose titles match "wonder woman".

 .. _tasks: